naturalinteraction/basil/README.md

 - [ ] Image processing on sensor
 - [ ] Image processing on server
 - [ ] Limit spline propagation
-- [x] Series --> batch
-- [x] MQTT only for customer zero
 - [ ] Web output of processing (local network and Internet)
-- [ ] Hours of operation can be set via web interface or per organization
 - [ ] ~~Background subtraction~~
 - [ ] ~~Perspective warping for perspective invariant areas~~
 - [ ] ~~Servers list in git: an http request containing image name is done by cap.py until a server responds positively (web server in dip.py, or calling dip.py)~~